 - Kobuse Steel.
 Then, we have Kobuse Steel – our Premium steel at Swords for Sale.
 This is a mix of Clay-Tempered 1095 Steel for the Core of its blade, and 1095 Folded Steel for its outer part.
 This makes its core soft and its outer, cutting part very hard – a truly superior blade.
 It’s also polished with our special Hazuya stone giving it an amazing look.

 - Tamahagane Steel.
 We have Tamahagane Steel – also called crown jewel steel – the original steel used by traditional, feudal Japanese forgers.
 Today, the art of making blades from the tamahagane steel ore is almost extinct.
 The traditional processes for smelting, forging, and refining a blade is very expensive, so nearly no one does it.
 In addition, the particular ore (Tamagahane) needed for the conventional procedure is extremely expensive and rare.
 Finally, it is extremely difficult to export any of these highly valued works of art from Japan because swords remained illegal since the Samurai were abolished.
-Nowadays, many sellers sell fake Tamahagane from China, which is not real in 99% of cases.
+Nowadays, many sellers (including us) sell Chinese Tamahagane, which is forged using Chinese Tamahagane steel using the traditional Japanese methods.

 Stainless Steel: is it a great idea for swords?